Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 16th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Padres pitching staff ranks 20th in the league.

-- The Padres have the 16th-ranked team ERA among all league pitching staffs (4.43).
+- The Padres have a 4.36 team ERA that ranks 17th across all league pitching staffs.

-- Padres pitchers combine to surrender 21 total home runs at a clip of one per game (to rank 13th in the league).
+- The Padres rank 13th in baseball in home runs surrendered (22 total, one per game).

-- Musgrove starts for the first time this season for the Padres.
+- Darvish makes the start for the Padres, his fourth of the season.
+He is 0-2 with a 3.44 ERA and 20 strikeouts through 18 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.